 If your answers have convinced you that a tour would be a good idea, then here are a few more things to think about:

-Wherever you might be headed, consider the pros and cons of tours versus solo travel.
+Wherever you might be headed, consider the pros and cons of solo travel vs. group travel.
+Maybe you'll opt for the best of all worlds and participate in solo group travel (that's right—there is such thing as group travel for solo travelers!).
 You could go meditate alone on a mountain or sing hiking songs on that same mountain with new friends (two sides to the same-mountain-coin!).
 You could bungee jump in New Zealand and face that fear bravely solo, or you can do it with an entire group of well-wishers and adventurers!
 Either way, go out and explore the wonderful, beautiful world we’re lucky enough to live in.